F.A.S.T Approach™

 -

-Lesson 6: Mechanical Joint Dysfunction
+Lesson 1: Mechanical Joint Dysfunction Evaluation

 -

-Lesson 1: Treatment of Mechanical Joint Dysfunction
+Lesson 2: Treatment of Mechanical Joint Dysfunction

 The proper use of physical therapy is to restore function without creating new traumatic pathology.39 The goal is to reestablish normal stresses in order to restore normal structure and function.
 Find out how.